Home » Posts » Dutch Baby Pancake Recipe

 Sliced StrawberriesStrawberry Sauce

-Do you Have to Blend the Batter?
+Do you have to blend the Batter?

 No. It is common for the flour to want to “clump up,” so a blender just eliminates that dilemma.
 No matter how you go about mixing the batter, just make sure that it is mixed well!
+This step is crucial in order for the cake to rise.

-Dutch baby pancakes can be served with seasonal fruits such as my baked persimmons or spread with jams, syrups, or whipped cream.
+Dutch baby pancakes can be served with seasonal fruits, such as my baked persimmons, or spread with jams, syrups, or whipped cream.
 Cut it in fourths and serve warm.
+These pancakes complement brunch get-togethers quite well.
+Serve with from-scratch English muffin omelets and sourdough french toast casserole for a brunch everyone will be raving over.

 A dutch baby pancake in a cast iron skillet, with powdered sugar and berries on top.